Documentation Index

 How your agent chooses settings

-For LLM calls, your agent typically:
+For LLM calls, your agent typically:- Starts with

-- Monitors rate limits and costs
+max_concurrent: 5 - Monitors rate limits and costs

 - Uses

-retry_wait for rate limit recovery
+retry_waitfor rate limit recovery

 - Checks API rate limits in documentation